 Click the play button below to watch our video about Monolithic Dome Churches.
-This video along with others is available on our free DVD.

 Church Solutions Magazine is one of the publications that pastors and administrators turn to when they are looking for information that pertains to running a medium-sized or large church.
 The magazine’s web site features information on everything from church marketing to fundraising during a recession.

 Can a Monolithic Dome cure chemical sensitivity?
 No. But it can certainly help people who have it.

 The pastor of All Nations Church in Canada wanted to build the most eco-friendly, energy-efficient church in Canada.
 That’s why he opted for Monolithic Dome construction.